ditt0132/MM/ResourcePack-Generator.md

   Model: 10
   # ^^^ The CustomModelData ID for the Material to use.
   # In this case, the model generated will be
-  # CHAINMAIL_HELMETwith a CustomModelData ID of 10.
+  # CHAINMAIL_HELMET with a CustomModelData ID of 10.
   Display: "<green>Copper Helmet"
   Generation:
     # vvv Texture is the inventory icon of your armor.